-MD Labor's Wagner-Peyser staff conduct RESEA and ROW workshops to connect Unemployment Insurance claimants to workforce development services offered in Prince George's County, as well as referring Unemployment Insurance claimants to programs and services offered by AJCCN members, including those operating outsides of the County's American Job Centers.
+MD Labor Reemployment Staff conduct RESEA and ROW workshops to connect Unemployment Insurance claimants to workforce development services offered in Prince George's County, as well as referring Unemployment Insurance claimants to programs and services offered by AJCCN members, including those operating outsides of the County's American Job Centers.
+RESEA and ROW workshop participants are provided information about WIOA services and other system partners and their services.
+Staff work with customers to identify barriers to re-employment and refer them to the appropriate partner to address the barriers post workshop.
+When applicable, workshop participants are also referred to the appropriate partner to receive additional assistance in securing livable wage employment.